holaphil/amazing-maple-e08ae/src/pages/index.md

           investors.
       - title: Unify teams
         content: >
-          Throughout my career I have had the pleasure building teams and products as an **Entrepreneur** and connecting people to build new products and services as an **Intrapreneur**.
-In either case, I am well versed on the management required to collaboratively develop, launch, and market products that deliver immediate value for both a business and its customers.
+          Throughout my career I've founded businesses building teams and products as an **Entrepreneur** and developed new products and services within larger organization as an **Intrapreneur**.
+In either situation, I am well versed on the management required to collaboratively develop, launch, and market products that deliver immediate value for both a business and its customers.
         image_alt: Unify Teams
       - title: Build brands
         content: >